Global Structure in the Presence of a Topological Defect: Defects and Characteristic Structures

 We now elaborate on the physical context in which characteristic pairs can appear.
 The setup begins with a four-manifold $M$ with a chosen spin structure that can compatibly host a QFT $\mathcal{T}$ that depends on a spin structure.
 We consider inserting a defect with the global property that it wraps a codimension 2 submanifold $F$, which is Poincaré dual to $w_2(TM)$.
 For a chosen spin structure on $M\backslash F$, this structure does not extend across $F$ by Proposition \ref{prop:notextending}.
 In this sense the manifold $F$ acts as a hard codimension 2 boundary for $M$, and the theory $\cT$ which is defined on $M\backslash F$ is not defined on $F$.
 The theory $\mathcal{T}$ does however have an enhanced $\mathrm{U}_1$ global symmetry in this case thanks to the defect $F$.
 This is a nontrivial fact, relying critically on the equivalence $M\SO_2 \cong B\SO_2$ to ensure that the symmetry is not merely local to the defect but extends consistently throughout the bulk.
+For a concrete lattice model that implements a Freedman-Kirby structure to construct an invertible TQFT, see \cite{Kobayashi:2026hij}.

 We emphasize that, as stated in \S\ref{subsubsection:structureextensions}, we do not specify a choice of tangential structure for $F$, and this is in line with keeping $F$ a defect that is inserted externally.
 A priori, specifying choices of tangential structure on different subsets of $M$, $M\backslash F$, and $F$ can potentially lead to different results for the characteristic bordism groups.
 See also Remark \ref{rem:differentfromKT} for additional details on how specifying a choice of a given tangential structure on $F$ will lead to manifestly different results in computations.